 Unit: Structural Biochemistry

-The research activities of the Unit of Structural Biochemistry are oriented towards the study of the three-dimensional structure and ligand-binding specificity of proteins by X-ray crystallography, protein biochemistry, microcalorimetry and molecular modelling techniques.
-The major themes of research involve structural studies of enzymes from microbial pathogens (mycobacteria, trypanosomatids), bacterial glycosidases and protein-carbohydrate complexes in different biological systems.
-During the last year, several new crystal structures of proteins and protein complexes have been determined in the laboratory.
-Major results include the structural studies of trypanosomal trans-sialidases, bacterial glycogen synthases, the proline racemase from Trypanosoma cruzi and several proteins from Mycobacterium tuberculosis that represent putative therapeutic targets.
-The main lines of research in the laboratory are described below; further information on these and other research subjects can be found in our Web page http://www.pasteur.fr/recherche/unites/Bstruct.
+Our research activities are oriented towards the study of the three-dimensional structure and ligand-binding specificity of proteins by X-ray crystallography, protein biochemistry, microcalorimetry and molecular modeling techniques.
+Current research subjects in the lab include the structural and functional studies of different enzymes (protein kinases and phosphatases) involved in bacterial cell signaling, glycosidases and glycosyltransferases of biomedical relevance, and hypothetical mycobacterial proteins of unknown function that could represent new potential therapeutic targets for drug design.
+The principal research subjects are described below; further information on these and other topics can be found in our Web page: http://www.pasteur.fr/recherche/unites/Bstruct.

 Trypanosomal enzymes (P.M.
 Alzari)